 - Help the person get to a safe place where they can recover or lie down for a while.

 - Secure their belongings until they are back to their usual state.
 For example, if someone you are with has a seizure in public, hold onto their purse, bag, phone or whatever they are carrying until they have recovered.
 If you are helping someone you don’t know, secure their belongings until they come too or help is called and can take over.

 - If the person was traveling by public transportation or walking alone, can you go with them to their destination or call someone who can?
 Some people recover very quickly after a seizure.
 Others may be confused or sleepy for a while or not remember what happens.
 In the latter case, it’s not a good idea for someone to travel alone when they are vulnerable.

 Get help if problems develop after the seizure

 - If someone complains of pain, fever or not feeling well a day or two after a major seizure, encourage them to call their doctor and get checked.
 Sometimes people develop injuries or other problems that don’t show up right away after a seizure.

 - If a serious problem arises or they can’t get ahold of their doctor, accompany them to an emergency room.

 For more information on seizure first aid:

-- Visit My Store for seizure first aid brochures and posters
+- Visit the Epilepsy Foundation's Online Store for seizure first aid brochures and posters

 Based in part on Brainstorms Companion: Epilepsy in Our View, Living Safely with Epilepsy (113-129).